Bill Veeck rumors, news

 -

 • A look back on Harry SimpsonHave Suitcase, will travel I don’t think there’s much debate that baseball players today are better than they were 50 or 100 years ago.
 For one thing, MLB is now integrated.
 It’s truly an international sport.
 The second thing is players at nearly all levels now play and work out year-round.
-With AAU and traveling teams, pre-teen ballplayers probably play more games in a summer than I played in the...2024Visit the page Kansas City Athletics
+With AAU and traveling teams, pre-teen ballplayers probably play more games in a summer than I played in the...2024See more articles Kansas City Athletics

 -